hamoda-dev/laravel-adminlte-setup/README.md

 You are ready now build something amezing

-to test just make route point to dashboard.index view
+to test just make route point to `dashboard.index` view

+Enjoy :)